-The media has been conditioning us to believe in certain things.
-Anything we perceived as true or false may change once we consumed an information that contradicts our present belief system.
+The media conditions us to believe in certain things.
+Anything we perceive as true or false may change once we consumed an information that contradicts our present belief system.
 Sometimes it’s helpful.
 Sometimes it’s not.

 But do we really need to believe all of them?

 Most of us fail to realize that we have the freedom to question, challenge, and research.

 First thing, let’s try to understand why we quickly absorb information.
 Why so easy for us?
 This happens, as Maria Popova points out:

 “Ours is a culture where it’s enormously embarrassing not to have an opinion on something and in order to seem informed, we form our so-called opinions hastily, based on fragmentary bits of information and superficial impressions rather than true understanding.”

 It’s quite embarrassing, but it’s the truth.
 Our present culture — the information age — is the reason we feel the urge to quickly absorb information, and then form opinions.